Fokofpolisiekar: Newest material

 They also released a new album labeled Selfmedikasie in 2017.
 A new EP, Droom hoog, was released in November 2018.

+They released a new album called Dans Deur Die Donker in 2023.

 Craft beer brand

 In 2014 the band announced that they would be launching their own range of craft beer named after their own songs, Dag Dronk, Antibiotika, Hemel op die Platteland and Skyn Heilig.

 However, in 2015 they announced that the full range will no longer be produced and that Fokof Lager will be their only craft beer.
 The beer is produced in Cape Town by the Devil's Peak Brewery.